 Fun Biblical Stories Revisited, Enter John McCormick – Investment Perspective Wealth Responsibility

-John McCormick recent mini book is about an ancient story about money – The Parable of the Talents, titled The Investment Perspective.
+John McCormick recent mini-book is an ancient story about money – The Parable of the Talents, titled The Investment Perspective.

 Here is a summation from the back cover of the book.